marijnh/Eloquent-JavaScript/05_higher_order.md

 {{indexsee "higher-order function", "function, higher-order"}}

 But what if we want to do something other than logging the numbers?
-Since "doing something" can be represented as a function and functions are just values, we can pass our action as a function value.
+Since "doing something" can be represented as a function and functions are just values, we can pass our action as a function value:

 ```{includeCode: "top_lines: 5"}
 function repeat(n, action) {